Keyword Research

 There are two ways to discover new keywords:

-1. Start with ideas – Enter up to 10 words or phrases related to your business.
+1. Start with keywords – Enter up to 10 words or phrases related to your business.

 2. Start with a website or webpage – Enter a URL and choose whether you want keyword suggestions based on the whole site or just that page.